Judges rule on state abortion restrictions, shape Roe impact - The Boston Globe

 Advertisement

-Gender Justice and other abortion rights supporters argued that the restrictions were unconstitutional under a 1995 Minnesota Supreme Court holding that the state constitution protects abortion rights.
-The judge called that case “significant and historic” and said it’s unaffected by the recent U.S. Supreme Court ruling.
+Gender Justice and other abortion rights groups argued the restrictions were unconstitutional under a 1995 Minnesota Supreme Court holding that the state constitution protects abortion rights.
+The judge called that case “significant and historic” and said it’s unaffected by the recent Supreme Court ruling.

 “These abortion laws violate the right to privacy because they infringe upon the fundamental right under the Minnesota Constitution to access abortion care and do not withstand strict scrutiny,” Gilligan wrote.